n0madic/go-hdrezka/cmd/hdrezka-dl/README.md

-                         get subtitle for downloaded video --resolver IP, -r IP   DNS resolver for download video --proxy URL, -p URL    proxy for download video --help, -h             display this help and exit
+                         get subtitle for downloaded video --resolver IP, -r IP   DNS resolver for download video --proxy URL, -p URL    proxy for download video --hls, -l              use HLS instead of MP4 for download video --help, -h             display this help and exit
 ```